Support homeXenium Onboard AnalysisAnalysis

 • Were there any tears in the tissue or detachment of tissues from the slide?

-There are other questions that can be addressed using this view that require further experimental context, such as knowledge of the sample type.
-For example, does the general transcript density match up with the tissue morphology?
-If the tissue is a mouse brain, one would expect to see particularly high density in the hippocampus.
+• Depending on sample type, does the general transcript density match the tissue morphology?
+For example, if the tissue is a mouse brain, one would expect to see particularly high density in the hippocampus.

 The Run Information section is meant to help researchers quickly determine key metadata regarding the run.